 With skyrocketing college tuition and dwindling state budgets, how should the United States produce more college graduates while simultaneously focusing on reducing costs?
-AEI education research fellow Andrew P. Kelly and Kevin Carey of the New America Foundation have commissioned eleven new studies that unearth promising approaches and obstacles to cost containment as well as the implications for state and federal policy.
+AEI education research fellow Andrew P. Kelly and Kevin Carey of the New America Foundation commissioned eleven studies that unearth promising approaches and obstacles to cost containment as well as the implications for state and federal policy.
 The studies are now available as an edited volume.

 From Baumol’s Cost Disease to Moore’s Law: The Transformation of Higher Education